-Vision, Values and Aims for our school;
+Vision, Values and Aims for our school.

-- ✓ To create an environment that meets the special educational needs of each child; - ✓ To ensure that the special educational needs of children are identified, assessed and provided for; - ✓ To make clear the expectations of all partners in the process; - ✓ To identify the roles and responsibilities of staff in providing for children's special educational needs; - \checkmark To enable all children to have full access to all elements of the school curriculum; - ✓ To ensure that parents are able to play their part in supporting their child's education; - \checkmark To ensure that our children have a voice in this process.
+- ✓ To create an environment that meets the special educational needs of each child. - ✓ To ensure that the special educational needs of children are identified, assessed, and provided for. - $\checkmark$ To make clear the expectations of all partners in the process. - ✓ To identify the roles and responsibilities of staff in providing for children's special educational needs. - ✓ To enable all children to have full access to a highly ambitious curriculum and where needed made bespoke to their individual journey. - ✓ To ensure that parents/carers can play their part in supporting their child's education. - ✓ To ensure that our children have a voice in this process.